plebbit/plebbit-js/README.md

 ### `plebbit.createCommentEdit(createCommentEditOptions)`

-> Create a `CommentEdit` instance, which can be used by authors to edit their own comments, or moderators to remove comments.
+> Create a `CommentEdit` instance, which can be used by authors to edit their own comments.
 A `CommentEdit` must still be published and go through a challenge handshake.

 #### Parameters